phanumat/Documentation/device-type-developers-guide/tiles-metadata.rst

     // 6 x Unlimited grid
     tiles(scale: 2) {...}

-SmartThings recommends using the *6 x Unlimited* layout, as it offers a more attractive user experience.
+PEA HiVE recommends using the *6 x Unlimited* layout, as it offers a more attractive user experience.
-Older versions of the SmartThings mobile application that do not support the *6 x Unlimited* layout will be scaled back.
+Older versions of the PEA HiVE mobile application that do not support the *6 x Unlimited* layout will be scaled back.

 Here you can see how the tiles defined above are laid out using the *6 x Unlimited* grid (using the ``scale: 2`` option):